cszach/linux-on-lenovo-legion/README.md

 ### Temporary solution

-> **Update**: As of now (using Fedora 36/X11/Linux kernel 5.17.8), I can control
+> **Update**: I used this temporary solution since none of the solutions above
-> brightness in hybrid graphics mode normally using the function keys.
-I still
+> worked for me.
+As of now (using Fedora 36/X11/Linux kernel 5.17.8), however,
-> have `amdgpu.backlight=0` in my kernel parameters; it is worth a try if you
+> I can control brightness in hybrid graphics mode normally using the function
-> cannot adjust the brightness.
+> keys.
+I still have `amdgpu.backlight=0` in my kernel parameters; it is worth a

-None of the above 2 proposed solutions have worked for me.
-Here is a temporary
+> try if you cannot adjust the brightness.

-solution:
+If none of the solution works for you, here is a temporary workaround:

 ```bash
 xrandr --output MONITOR --brightness BRIGHTNESS